 - Plastic bags from the store can become a myriad of useful things, including garbage bags for smaller trash bins,

 - Make your own cosmetic products!
 Use the coffee grounds from your morning dose to create an excellent face scrub.
-Just mix together with yogurt and honey or olive oil, and slather it all over your face for a truly invigorating morning!
-You’ll save a ton of money by not buying expensive cosmetics which usually have dozens of unknown ingredients.
-Other ways to avoid buying cosmetic products: honey and sugar as a lip scrub, pure organic coconut or olive oil as a moisturizer.
+Just mix together with yogurt and honey or olive oil and slather it all over your face for a truly refreshing morning!
+You’ll save a ton of money by not buying expensive cosmetics, which usually have dozens of unknown ingredients.
+Other ways to avoid purchasing cosmetic products: honey and sugar as a lip scrub, pure organic coconut or olive oil as a moisturizer.

-- Bored of your wardrobe and accessories?
-No need to max out a credit card to update your look–try a clothes swapping party with friends, family or post the idea on Craigslist.
-This way, you can exchange clothes that you’re tired of for completely new outfits.
+- Bored with your wardrobe and accessories?
+No need to max out a credit card to update your look–try clothes swapping party with friends, family, or post the idea on Craigslist.
+This way, you can exchange dresses that you’re tired of for entirely new outfits.